 Nate B Hardy

 I study the evolution of plant-eating insects, especially the ones that suck sap.
 For an overview of my research interests, see the Research summary page.
 I came to the Auburn Department of Entomology and Plant Pathology in 2013.
 It’s been fun.
 For a list of my publications, check out my Google Scholar profile.
-Here’s a link to my CV: hardy-cv-2016-sept.
+Here’s a link to my slightly out-of-date CV: hardy-cv-2016-sept.

 MS student: Gwendolyn Bird